 The California Department of Public Health (DPH) approval stipulates a 2-year phased approach of blending GWRS water for the seawater barrier.
 The blend is 75% recycled water with 25% dilution water.
 That permit requirement for the seawater barrier was lifted in 2010.
 The blending requirement is still in place for the GWRS water that is pumped to the recharge basins.
 This measure is only precautionary since all water quality reports have been and continue to validate that the GWRS creates water of the highest quality that exceeds all state and federal drinking water standards.

 Assembly bill 2022, which went into affect in January 2017, allows for the bottling of advanced purified wastewater (such as GWRS water) for educational purposes.
 OCWD and OCSD toured the state in 2017, bringing bottled GWRS water to the public.

 Can the GWRS be expanded?

 Yes.
 The GWRS was built to allow for two expansions.
 The first, completed in 2015, expanded the project from 70 million gallons (265,000 cubic meters) per day to 100 million gallons (379,000 cubic meters; 307 acre-feet) per day.
-Construction of the GWRS Final Expansion begins in 2019 and will be completed by 2023.
+Construction of the GWRS Final Expansion began in 2019 and will be completed by 2023.
 Once complete, the GWRS will produce an additional 30 million gallons per day of drought-proof water to replenish the Orange County Groundwater Basin.
 The expansion will bring total GWRS production to 130 million gallons per day (492,000 cubic meters); enough water for one million people.
 For additional information, visit the GWRS Final Expansion webpage.